Founder & CEO

 Chief Operating Officer

-Elizabeth is a graduate of The University of Maryland University College with an MBA and master’s degree in Technology Management.
+Elizabeth is a graduate of The University of Maryland Global Campus with an MBA and master’s degree in Technology Management.
 She is a firm believer of education being a conduit to alleviating poverty because she and her siblings have been able to construct a sustainable living for themselves due to educational opportunities.
-Her passion for assisting those less fortunate led her to participate in mission trips with her church as well several local charities.
+Her passion for aspiring to create access to quality education for marginalized youth in developing countries led her to join CPI in early 2017.

 Certified Public Accountant (Independent CPA)